-If you have decided to visit Portugal but you live in a country outside the Schengen Area, you will require a specific visa.
-With your Schengen visa you will be able to travel not just to Portugal, but to all 25 of the countries that make up the area.
-Take out travel insurance policy for Portugal suited to your needs; it is a requirement for the issuance of your visa.
+With a wide variety of attractions including perfect beaches, lush golf courses, and its historic coastal cities like the capital Lisbon, Portugal will undoubtedly be high on any regular traveler’s list of desired destinations.
+If you want to visit Portugal but you live in a country outside the Schengen Area without a visa-free travel arrangement, you will require a specific visa.
+With your Schengen Visa you will be able to travel not just to Portugal, but all 26 countries that make up the area.
+You’ll need to take out a travel insurance policy for Portugal as it is a requirement for the Schengen Visa application.

-If you come from a country outside the Schengen Area, you will need a visa to visit Portugal.
-To find out which documents and evidence will be requested, the following links are particularly usefu, click here
+If you need a Schengen Visa to visit Portugal.
+You can find out which documents and evidence will be requested, by clicking here: Portuguese embassies site mne.gov.pt/mne/en/infocidadao/pestrangeiro/consulados/

-A valid passport will be required, as well as evidence of travel insurance for Portugal.
+A valid passport, and other documents verifying the reasons for your stay, its length and how you will support yourself while in the country will be required, as well as evidence of travel insurance for Portugal.

-In order to travel with complete peace of mind, you can also choose a travel insurance plan for Portugal that features additional coverage options.
-Depending on your budget and requirements, you will then be able to enjoy certain guarantees in the event of hospitalisation: assistance for solo travellers, extension of your stay, daily compensation, and much more.
+To travel with complete peace of mind, you can also choose a travel insurance plan for Portugal that features additional coverage options.
+Depending on your budget and requirements, you will then be able to enjoy certain guarantees in the event of hospitalization: assistance for solo travelers, an extension of your stay, daily compensation, and much more.

-By train: you won’t have any problem travelling to Lisbon by train from European capital cities.
-Depending on the country you’re leaving from, you may have to change in France or Spain, for example.
+By train: you won’t have any problem traveling to Lisbon by train from European capital cities.
+Depending on the country you’re leaving, you may have to change in France or Spain, for example.
 There are a number of passes and packages that will allow you to benefit from discounted fares.